Arjunavarman: Military career

 When the Yadava ruler Simhana invaded Lata (southern Gujarat), Arjuna's Chahamana general Salakhanasimha defeated him.
 Later, the Yadava king sent another force led by his general Kholeshvara to Lata.
 This second invasion resulted in the Paramara feudatory's defeat.

 Arjunavarman married the Hoysala princess Sarvakala, who was probably a daughter of grand-daughter of the Hoysala king Ballala.
 Simhana's invasion of the Hoysala territory appears to have led a fresh conflict between the Paramaras and the Yadavas.
 Simhana invaded the Paramara kingdom in 1215, and according to the later Yadava court poet Hemadri, this invasion resulted in the defeat and death of Arjunavarman.
 The veracity of Hemadri's claim is doubtful, as the 1222 Bahal inscription mentions Arjunavarman's defeat, but not his death.
 The Tiluvalli inscription also states that Simhana humbled the lord of Malwa.

 Other activities

 Arjuna assumed the title Trividhivīracūḍāmaṇi.
 In his inscriptions, Arjunavarman claimed to be an reincarnation of his illustrious ancestor king Bhoja.
 He was a patron of scholars, and himself an accomplished poet.
 He is best known from a eulogistic inscription of his reign which takes the form of play called the Vijayaśrīnāṭikā, composed by Madana, the king's preceptor.
 In this work, which is not known from manuscript sources, Madana makes Arjunavarman the chief protagonist.

-Arjunavarman's 1211 CE inscription, found at Piplianagar near Shajapur, records the donation of a village.
+Arjunavarman's 1211 inscription, found at Piplianagar near Shajapur, records the donation of a village.
 A 1213 inscription, discovered at Sehore (and possibly originally found at Piplianagar) also records a village grant.
-Another inscription from Sehore, dated 1215 CE, records a land grant to a Brahmin.
+Another inscription from Sehore, dated 1215, records a land grant to a Brahmin.